nbailly721/Drought-Detection-Using-Machine-Learning-Random-Forest-SMOTE-/README.md

 This pipeline demonstrates a typical ML flow: data preprocessing → label engineering → class balancing → model training → threshold tuning → evaluation.

 This approach can be adapted to other regions or time periods by substituting in relevant weather data.

+🔁 How This Model Can Be Used

+This drought prediction model can be reused in the following ways:

+🔁 How This Model Can Be Used

+This drought prediction model can be reused in the following ways:

+- **Prediction on New Data**:
+  Any new dataset containing the same weather features (`Tm`, `Tx`, `Tn`, `HDD`, `CDD`) can be passed through the trained model to predict drought likelihood.

+- **Climate Monitoring Systems**:
+  The model can be integrated into weather monitoring platforms to issue early drought warnings for agricultural planning or water resource management.

+- **Retraining with New Data**:
+  The same pipeline (including SMOTE balancing and threshold tuning) can be applied to updated data (e.g. future years or different regions) to continuously improve accuracy.

+- **Adaptability to Other Regions**:
+  By replacing the dataset with weather data from other regions, the model can be localized to different climates — as long as the core features remain the same.

+- **Feature Analysis**:
+  The feature importance from the Random Forest model helps determine which weather variables are most influential in drought prediction.